JasonP02/JasonP02.github.io/_projects/slam.md

 ---

 ## Overview
 Developed a complete SLAM (Simultaneous Localization and Mapping) system from the ground up in Python, moving beyond the standard ROS abstractions used in robotics competitions to gain deeper understanding of the underlying principles.
+I used ORB features from the [ORB3 paper](https://github.com/UZ-SLAMLab/ORB_SLAM3), and I used some online resources to look into bundle adjustment, computer vision viewing angles, etc.

 ## Technical Details
 • Implementation of core SLAM algorithms.